7 Essential Cat Training Tricks Your Kitty Can Really Learn

 Toss high-value treats at your cat's paws, and once your cat can follow the toss, add the phrase "Find It."
 Yes, it's that simple.
 You can then play the shell game with Tupperware containers or even your hands.
 Say "gentle" if she claws or bites your hand, using a dab of cat paste to encourage licking.
 Reveal the treat after she licks or taps your hand gently with her paw.

-You can use a man-made or store-bought target wand or even the point of your finger.
-Teach your cat to be alert to the target by presenting it 2 inches in front of your cat’s nose.
+You can use a DIY or store-bought target wand or even the point of your finger.
+Teach your cat to be alert to the target by presenting it two inches in front of your cat's nose.
 The moment she touches it, click and reward her.
-Once your cat reliably moves to the target, say the word “target” to put this behavior on cue.
+Once your cat reliably moves to the target, say the word "target" to put this behavior on cue.

 Cats can learn to come from the minute they enter your home.
 Pair positive experiences and the shake of a treat cup with the word "come."
 To do this, put treats in a cup or container and shake and reward until your cat recognizes the sound.
 Click and reward your cat when she arrives.
 Slowly increase the timing between saying "come" and shaking the treats until she comes on cue.
 Gradually phase out the clicker and reward her intermittently.